apostrophecms/docs/docs/reference/api/pages.md

 ### Response

 The successful `DELETE` request simply responds with a `200` HTTP response status code.
-On error an appropriate HTTP status code is returned.
+In case of an error an appropriate HTTP status code is returned.
 If the error is due to one of the rejection cases documented above, a message will be included to that effect, such as:

 ```
 {